customgento/docs/pages/child-product-data-m2.md

 ---
-title: Child Product Data module
+title: Child Product Data (Magento 2)
-permalink: child_product_data_module.html
+permalink: child-product-data-m2.html
-summary: "The Child Product Data Viewer Module is a powerful extension for Magento, designed to enhance the user experience and provide customers with detailed information about products.
+summary: "The extension Child Product Data is a powerful extension for Magento, designed to enhance the user experience and provide customers with detailed information about products.
 With this module installed, customers can directly access the data of child products associated to a configurable product."
 sidebar: cpd_m2_sidebar
 toc: false
 ---

 ## Description

 On a configurable product page, you usually only see the attribute data of the configurable product itself.
-This module allows you to display the data of the child products on this page and the values are dynamically changed as soon as you choose a different child product.
+This extension allows you to display the data of the child products on this page and the values are dynamically changed as soon as you choose a different child product.
 This way, customers can easily compare the data of the child products and make a well-informed decision.

 ### Key Features: